shahedc/NetLearnerApp/README.md

 # What's Next?

-In 2020, you can expect a new A-Z weekly blog series to cover 26 different topics from January through June 2020.

-Take a look at the [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020).
+Once again, you can follow the [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020) for weekly updates.

-To revisit the older series, you may also refer to the [2019 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2019).